-This means the ink particles are leaving the surface of your skin and travelling around your body, possibly getting into your organs and other tissues.
+This means the ink particles are leaving the surface of your skin and travelling around your body.
+Even possibly getting into your organs and other tissues.
 Keep in mind that nanoparticle technology is new and has not been proven to be safe to human health over the long term.
-These particles are ultramicroscopic, so they can easily penetrate past the skin barrier and go all over your body, even into your brain tissue.
+These particles are ultramicroscopic, so they can easily penetrate past the skin barrier and go all over your body.
+Even into your brain tissue!

 How To Ensure Tattoo Safety

-Just be fully aware that because the term non-toxic is not legally regulated, this could still contain toxic ingredients like blue pigments derived from the neurotoxin aluminum and white pigments derived from titanium dioxide nanoparticles, which can cause immunogenicity, inflammation, genotoxicity, and problems with cell integrity (Keep this in mind when you find a sunscreen containing nanoparticles of titanium dioxide – stay well away)!
+Just be fully aware that because the term non-toxic is not legally regulated.
+Products could still be full of toxic ingredients like pigments from nanoparticles, which can cause immunogenicity, inflammation, genotoxicity, and problems with cell integrity.
+(Keep this in mind when you find a sunscreen containing nanoparticles of titanium dioxide – stay well away)!

-Some NGOs like The Friends of the Earth are now demanding proper regulation of tattoo inks amidst the new findings that they may contribute to cancer.
+Some NGOs like The Friends of the Earth are recognising why tattoos can be dangerous.
+They’re now demanding proper regulation of tattoo inks amidst the new findings that they may contribute to cancer.